-The table below shows the most common final combined scores for 29,488 MLB games.
-This information is useful for baseball bettors so that you can see how often each number hits.
+The table below shows the most common final combined scores for nearly 32,000 MLB games.
+This information is useful for those making wagers on the diamond.
+It allows them to see how often each number hits.

-“Runs” represents the final total score of each game.
+“Runs” represents the final score of each game.
 The “#” representing how many times that has been the final score.
-And, “%”shows the percentage of the total games that have hit that mark.
+And, “%”shows the percentage of the games that have hit that mark.

 It’s not surprising that 7, 9 and 5 are the most popular numbers.
-Evens get knocked down a bit because baseball games can’t end in a tie.
+Evens get knocked down a bit because games can’t end in a tie.
 And, when you think about it, 7-0, 6-1, 5-2, and 4-3 are pretty common.
-Maybe the most surprising is 11 total runs at almost 8% of all games, which seems like a high final score in baseball.
+Maybe the most surprising is 11 runs at almost 8% of all games, which seems like a high final score.

 While looking through this past data, I came across the highest scoring game in recent history.